The Friends (Shinji Somai, 1994)

 The Friends maintains a charming tone of a casual if eventful summer through a gentle guitar score and luminous, green-heavy cinematography

-The rest of the film thusyears for a balance between poignancy and sentimentality, mostly getting it right, largely thanks to a casual gentleness of tone that makes us feel nostalgic for this summer even as it unfolds before us.
-The luminous cinematography by Noboru Shinoda captures lush greens and summer light to keeps things nicely naturalistic.
+The film’s yearning for a balance between poignancy and sentimentality thus mostly works, largely thanks to a casual gentleness of tone that makes us feel nostalgic for this summer even as it unfolds before us.
+The luminous cinematography by Noboru Shinoda captures lush greens and summer light to keeps things nicely naturalistic, bar a few moments of gothic expressionism seen through the boy’s eyes (one being the night of the typhoon itself, another a strange pursuit through the maze-like corridors of a hospital’s morgue).
+His camera gently watches the boys, the old man, the house and the garden, though with the occasional flourish of a crane shot rising to get a bird’s eye view, a perspective closer to that of nature.
 The acoustic guitar soundtrack by the Brazilian-born Assad brothers adds just enough bittersweetness to this summer which the boys know, even whilst they live through it, they will never forget.
 The most touching moment is then saved for last, that final sequence mentioned before, an almost abstract montage of still images of the home and garden relapsing back into uncared-for ruin as autumn and winter follow, while on the soundtrack we hear audio flashbacks of what was an unforgettable summer.
 Now summer is gone, human presence is drained out of the house, the cycle of nature inevitably undoes what has been done, but the memories remain.
 (September 2021)